Executive Coaching for Alternative Investment Funds

 Are You Ready?

 With personal goals and with professional goals, change is hard.
 In our personal lives, we call them “New Year’s Resolutions,” and in our professional lives, we call them “Yearly Performance Reviews.”
 In both cases, we are often faced with goals that are difficult to achieve.
 Making things even more difficult is the fact that we are genuinely sincere about our motivations to change.
 So just what is happening here?
+Why is change so hard?

 It turns out that there are very good evolutionary reasons why change is so hard.
 Put simply: we are built to avoid any change that puts the safety of what we value at risk.
 Those are the “Big Assumptions” and their connection to the fight-flight-freeze system in the brain.
 Our perceptions play a large role in the automatic safety switch that we all possess, and which all too often will possess us!

-And so the journey of development, whether as an individual or as an organization, begins by discovering the differences between your regular assumptions and your Big Assumptions, followed by an intense program of behavior experiments where you unlearn your Big Assumptions.
+The journey of development, whether as an individual or as an organization, begins by discovering the differences between your regular assumptions and your Big Assumptions, followed by an intense program of behavior change experiments where you unlearn your Big Assumptions.
 This decouples those unsophisticated life lessons from your fight-flight-freeze system, so that you have more freedom to act and more control over those actions.
 Additionally, you will experience less cognitive bias, and you will make large gains on your growth towards your next adult stage of development.

 Developing is not easy; nothing worth doing ever is.
-Beware of anyone selling you an “easy’ program of change!
+Beware of anyone selling you an “easy’ program of change.